Roll a 6 to start.

 Live Action TV

-- Doctor Who several times, most notably in "The Web of Fear" (now mostly lost to posterity), where the mock-up was so convincing, London Transport thought that their property had been used without permission.
-The small amount of surviving footage shows why, because it's pretty damn convincing for a no-budget kids' show.
+- Several times, most notably in "The Web of Fear", where the mock-up was so convincing, London Transport thought that their property had been used without permission.

 - Marble Arch in "Trial of a Time Lord" ... less so.